antoncoding/auto-redeem/README.md

 1. Generate a new wallet at [vanity-eth.tk](https://vanity-eth.tk/) or using any wallet generator
 2. Transfer to this bot wallet:
    - The vault shares or positions you want to rescue
-   - A small amount of native token (ETH/AVAX) for gas fees
+   - A small amount of native token (ETH) for gas fees
 3. When running the bot, set your main wallet as the `OWNER` - this is where rescued assets will be sent

 This way, even if something goes wrong, only the bot wallet is at risk, not your main funds.